publishpress/PublishPress-Checklists/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Fixed:
+* Fixed the delete button for custom items in the settings.
+It was remocing wrong items, in an odd pattern;

 = [1.2.1] - 2017-06-21 =

 * Added: